Brintellix, 10 mg 28 pcs.

 Generalized itching

 Treatment should be symptomatic and include appropriate monitoring.
-Medical follow-up in a specialized setting is recommended.
+Medical supervision in specialized settings is recommended.

 ---|---|